nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_suit_external_memory.rst

    .. note::
       This step is needed only on nRF54H20 DK.
 Skip this step if you are using different hardware.

 #.
-Enable the :kconfig:option:`SB_CONFIG_SUIT_BUILD_FLASH_COMPANION` Sysbuild Kconfig option, which enables the build of the reference companion image.
+Enable the :kconfig:option:`SB_CONFIG_SUIT_BUILD_FLASH_COMPANION` sysbuild Kconfig option, which enables the build of the reference companion image.
-   See the :ref:`suit_flash_companion` user guide for instructions on how to configure the companion image using Sysbuild.
+   See the :ref:`suit_flash_companion` user guide for instructions on how to configure the companion image using sysbuild.

 #.
 Enable the :kconfig:option:`CONFIG_SUIT_STREAM_SOURCE_FLASH` Kconfig option, which enables SUIT processor on the application core to read and parse DFU cache partitions.